anthill499/Manazon/README.md

 Link attached [here](https://manazon.herokuapp.com/#/)

-# Product, Shooping Cart, and Reviews
+# Product, Shopping Cart, and Reviews

 * A user should be able to click on a product on the homepage and take the user to the specific product listing
 * A logged-in user should be able to add/remove an item to and from his/her shopping cart